A Probabilistic Approach to Generalized Zeckendorf Decompositions: Probabilistic Approach

 Observe that $Q$ inherits irreducibility and being aperiodic from $P_{\cal L}$.
 As a result, $Q$ is ergodic, and we denote its unique stationary distribution by $\pi^Q$.
 Recall that from the definition of a stationary distribution, $\pi^Q Q = \pi^Q$, if $\pi^Q$ is considered as a row vector, and it immediately follows that

 We also define the marginal of the first coordinate $\pi^Q_1$ by letting

 Next we fix some notation.
 We write $P_\mu$ for the distribution of the Markov chain $Z$ under $P$ with initial distribution $\mu$, and $E^P_\mu$ for the corresponding expectation.
-When $\mu$ is a point mass $\delta_z$, we abbreviate and use $z$ as a subscript instead of the notationally correct but cumbersome $\delta_z$.
+When $\mu$ is a point mass $\delta_z$, we denote this with $z$ as a subscript instead of the notationally correct but more cumbersome $\delta_z$.
 We also define the analogous expressions with $Q$ instead of $P$.
-Finally, if $\mu$ is a probability distribution on ${\cal L}$, we write $E^P_{\mu}$ for the expectation associated with the process $Z$ and initial distribution $\mu$, and $E_\mu$ for expectation with respect to the probability $\mu$, equal to the expectation of the marginal $Z_0$ under $P_\mu$.

 The following result identifies the uniform distribution $Q^n$ with the distribution of the Markov chain $Z$ under $Q$. \begin{theorem} Let $f=f (Z_0,\dots,Z_n)$ be a complex-valued random variable.
 Then